giuseppe-pagliaro/custom-assets-winforms/README.md

 # Custom Assets For Winforms
 Adds a series of useful controls to Winforms.
-Before starting, make sure you download the **dlls** that correspond to the controls you want to use and their respective **dependencies**.
+Before starting, please download the **dlls** that contain the controls you want to use and their respective **dependencies**.
 To make sure you have everything, use the **diagram** below.

 ![Dependency Diagram](https://github.com/giuseppe-pagliaro/custom-assets-for-winforms/blob/main/.github/DependancyDiagram.jpg)

 ## Item Datas
-If a control **handles data** in any way, it's going to do that through the `Commons::ItemDatas` class.
+If a control **handles data**, in any way, it's going to do that through the `Commons::ItemDatas` class.
 To make your own data type that's compatible with this framework, simply extend said class and add your own fields.

 ```csharp
 public class DataExample : ItemDatas